 - If you are in bed, turn face down and cover your head and neck with a pillow.

 - If you are outdoors, stay outdoors away from buildings.

 It is important to think about what you will do to protect yourself, wherever you are, when the earth begins to shake.
 What if you are driving, in a theater, in bed, at the beach, etc.?

-Persons with Disabilities: See EarthquakeCountry.org/disability for recommendations for people who use wheelchairs, walkers, or who are unable to drop to the ground and get up again without assistance.
+Persons with Disabilities: Please refer to this resource for recommendations for people who use wheelchairs, walkers, or who are unable to drop to the ground and get up again without assistance.

 Indoors: Drop, Cover, and Hold On.
 Avoid exterior walls, windows, hanging objects, mirrors, tall furniture, large appliances, and kitchen cabinets with heavy objects or glass.
 However, do not try to move more than 5-7 feet before getting on the ground.
 Do not go outside during shaking!
 The area near the exterior walls of a building is the most dangerous place to be.
 Windows, facades, and architectural details are often the first parts of the building to break away.
 If you’re seated and unable to drop to the floor: bend forward, Cover your head with your arms, and Hold On to your neck with both hands.

 In bed: Do not get out of bed.
 Lie face down to protect your vital organs, and Cover your head and neck with a pillow, keeping your arms as close to your head as possible.
 Hold On to your head and neck with both hands until shaking stops.
 You are less likely to be injured by fallen and broken objects by staying where you are.